What to Expect with an Internal Pelvic Floor Exam at Foundations Pelvic Health?

 Your PT will first gently feel the pelvic floor muscles for any tightness - as the patient you will update the PT with any sensations of tightness, tenderness, soreness, pain, etc. Then the PT will ask you to contract your pelvic floor (“pretend like you’re stopping the flow of pee”), cough, and bear down (“pretend like you’re about to pass gas”).
 This allows the PT to assess your pelvic floor muscle strength and coordination, then give you cues on how to adjust your form as necessary.
 Your PT will next step out of the room, allowing you to get dressed.
 Tissues and wipes are provided in the room.

 We will then discuss the findings of the exam and how it relates to your symptoms before making a detailed plan of action.
-The muscles may be tight, weak, uncoordinated - or a combination!
+The pelvic floor muscles may be tight, weak, uncoordinated - or a combination!

 If you don’t feel comfortable with an internal exam:

 If you don’t feel comfortable with an exam, we won’t do it - no questions asked!
 Internal exams can be performed at future visits if or when you feel more comfortable, or your PT can assess your pelvic floor muscles externally.
+At Foundations Pelvic Health, you are in charge with what you are comfortable with!

 Some frequently asked questions: